lambdaclass/mina_bridge/README.md

 This module queries a Mina node (defined by the user via the `MINA_RPC_URL` env. variable) GraphQL DB for the latest state data (called the candidate state) and proof.

-It also queries the Bridge’s smart contract for the last verified Mina state hash, called the **Bridge’s tip state** or just tip state (if there’s no tip state in the smart contract then it defaults to the hardcoded genesis hash instead) and queries the state corresponding to that hash to the Mina node.
+It also queries the Bridge’s smart contract for the last verified Mina state hash, called the **Bridge’s tip state** or just tip state and queries the state corresponding to that hash to the Mina node.

 Then it serializes:
 - both states (which are an OCaml structure encoded in base64, standard vocabulary) as bytes, representing the underlying UTF-8. (`serialize_protocol_state()`)